mapbender/mapbender-documentation/en/customization/yaml.rst

 Database
 ********
-The files `.env` and `doctrine.yaml` are needed to configure databases in Mapbender.
+The files `.env` and `doctrine.yaml` are used to configure database connections in Mapbender.
 In `.env`, (multiple) variables for database connection(s) can be defined.
-These variables are being processed in `doctrine.yaml`.
+The `.env` is overwritten by `.env.local`.
+This is read by `doctrine.yaml`.
+Several database connections can also be defined in `doctrine.yaml`.
 An alias is assigned to each database connection.

 Example:
-Database configuration in `.env` with the default database variable, if the pre-installed SQLite database is used:
+Database configuration in `.env.local` with the default database variable, if the pre-installed SQLite database is used:

 .. code-block:: bash